NwayNwayThanHlaing/PetAssistantApp/diary.md

 ## Week 5 (21 October 2024)

-- Project layout
+- Project layout with good practices
-  - Created folders for proper project layout, aligned with the GitLab rules
+  - Created a structured layout, aligned with the GitLab rules
+- Implemented LogIn and SignUp Pagea with proper UI and authentication
+- Created Dashboard or landing page

 ## Week 4 (14 October 2024)